jcomeauictx/phpbb/README_debian.md

 For installing from this repository clone into a Debian Buster system as of August 10, 2019.
 These instructions assume use of Postgresql and Apache2.
+NOTE that these are not for a shared system, but rather for a VPS owned and operated solely by the bulletin board operator.
+It's not using a password for the database connection, and there are other potential vulnerabilities, such as those related to `chown`ing the files to the Apache user `www-data`.

 * sudo apt-get install php7.3 php7.3-json php7.3-xml php7.3-pgsql php7.3-gd php7.3-zlib php7.3-cli php7.3-curl php7.3-mbstring postgresql-all
 * cd phpBB